MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Documentum / Documentum DQL</h3>
                         <p>by <a href="https://www.accenture.com">Accenture</a></p>
                         <p>The Documentum Connector will crawl content from any Documentum content repository.
-DQL is a query language that allows you to perform very complex queries involving specialized searching capabilities for document and content management.
+DQL is a query language that allows you to perform complex queries involving specialized searching capabilities for document and content management.
 The Aspire Documentum DQL connector will crawl content from Documentum.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://contentanalytics.digital.accenture.com/display/aspire40/Documentum+Connector"><font color="0065BA">More details</font></a>
                         </p>